qualiu/msr/tools/readme.txt

   --xf                        Exclude/Skip link files.
   -G [ --read-once ]          Read once for link files (link folders must be or under input paths) which multiple paths link to one real path.
   -i [ --ignore-case ]        Ignore case of matching/replacing for -t/-x/-e .
 You can add to one of them like: -it/-ix/-ie .
-  -e [ --enhance ] arg        Regex pattern to enhance text (just add color from some text), inferior to : -t -x -o.
+  -e [ --enhance ] arg        Regex pattern to add color to output text, inferior to : -t -x -o (skip if matched by them).
   -o [ --replace-to ] arg     Replace text from -x/-t XXX to -o XXX.
 If used both -x and -t: Use the closer one to '-o'; Or the left one if same.
   -j [ --out-replaced ]       Just output replaced lines by -o xxx (just show changed files + lines which is helpful to preview changes).
   -a [ --out-all ]            Output all lines including not matched; Or each whole block range if used -b and -Q.